 Ventilating Your Pottery Kiln at Home

 When a kiln is firing it emits noxious gases and fumes.
-Clay and glaze undergo significant chemical changes when it is being fired.
+Clay and glaze undergo significant chemical changes when they are fired.
 At different stages in the firing process clay and glaze give off hazardous fumes.

 This can smell unpleasant and be uncomfortable to be around.
 For example, during a bisque fire, organic matter in the clay will burn off and emit sulfur.
 Sulfur gives off a potent eggy smell.